Magnificent Obsession (1954 film): Production

 While second-unit footage wrapped at Lake Tahoe, screen tests of Barbara Rush, Rock Hudson, Agnes Moorehead, Jane Wyman, Gigi Perreau, Donna Corcoran, and Sheila James took place on Stage 8 in Universal City on September 16 and 17.
 Director Sirk was ill, and utility director Joseph Pevney filled in.
 The next day, Corcoran, Hudson and Judy Nugent were tested by Pevney.
 Test shots were taken in Lake Arrowhead with the new Cinemascope anamorphic lens process, an early consideration.
 The production started in a flat widescreen process at an aspect ratio of 2:1, at that time Universal's standard ratio.

 Production began on September 21 at Lake Arrowhead with Sirk back in the director's seat.

 Frank Skinner composed the score for this film, the theme of which inspired a song of the same title with lyrics by Frederick Herbert.
 The Four Lads recorded the song with the Percy Faith orchestra.
 Victor Young also recorded an instrumental version of the song which featured a viola solo by Anatole Kaminsky.
 However, much of the score is Skinner's arrangements of works by Chopin (Nocturne No. 7 in C-sharp minor, Op.
 27, No. 1 and Étude in E major, Op.
 10, No. 3 "Tristesse"), Beethoven ("Ode to Joy" theme from 9th Symphony), and Johann Strauss II (Wiener Blut).

 Release

 The film opened at Loew's State Theatre in New York City on August 4, 1954.
 Audiences were greeted by co-star Agnes Moorehead in the lobby.

-Critical response

 The film was generally not well received critically but did well at the box office.
 Howard Thompson in The New York Times of August 5, 1954 wrote "[The film] is unquestionably a handsome one.
 Better still, generally restrained performances at least dignify a moist text, which may seem inspiration to some, pure corn to others."

-Accolades

 Jane Wyman was nominated for the Academy Award for Best Actress.

+Reception

+On review aggregator website Rotten Tomatoes, 88% of 25 critics reviewed the film positively with an average rating of 7.4/10, earning it a score of "Fresh".